dgdoyh/dgdoyh/README.md

 >> - Genre: 2D Maze Game (WinForms, C#)
 >> - Status: Completed (Duration: 1 month)
 >> - Co-Contributors: None
+>>
+>> This is my school project for the Object-Oriented Programming 2 class.
+The goal of this project was to create a maze game using the A-star algorithm, with a given text file (for the map) and image sources.
+I created a tile base object and derived different objects (e.g., wall, empty tile, player tile) from it.
+I implemented all the required functions, including pathfinding using A-start algorithm, wall breaking, generating random enemies and food, taking damage, healing, game over, game clear, and switching the player image based on the direction of movement.
 >
 >> ### Gameplay Video
 >>